contest-framework/server/documentation/configure.md

 # Contest Server Configuration

-Run <code type="subcommand">contest init</code> in the root directory of your codebase to generate Contest's configuration file (<code type="repo/existing-file">.contest.json</code>).
-This file tells the Contest server which actions it should perform when it receives messages from a Contest client.
+Run <code type="subcommand">contest init</code> in the root of your codebase to create Contest's configuration file,
+<code type="repo/existing-file">.contest.json</code>.
+This file tells the
+Contest server what to do when it receives messages from a Contest client.

-It consists of two main blocks:
+The configuration file has two main sections:

-- `actions` defines the activities that Contest executes for you
+- `actions` defines what Contest should execute
-- `options` contains configuration settings for Contest
+- `options` contains general configuration settings

-Let's look at the `actions` block first.
+Let's start at the `actions` section.

-## test-all action
+## "test-all" action

-The most simple action type is `test-all`.
-It executes the given command no matter which file is open in your editor.
-Here is an example:
+The simplest action type is `test-all`.
+It runs the given command regardless of which file is currently open in your editor.

+Example:

 ```json
 actions: [